koenrane/KR-new-site/content/welcome-to-the-pond.md

 I don't want to be on LessWrong anymore.
 Briefly, the site - and parts of the rationality community - don't meet my standards for discourse, truth-seeking, charity, and community health.
 For the most part, I'll elaborate my concerns another time.
 This is a happy post. ❤️

 # Inspiration for the website
+I am pleased to present the _initial release_ of `www.turntrout.com` - I have many, many more planned features.

 ![](site_desktop.png)
 Figure: The site is most beautiful on the desktop.
 For example, the desktop enables hover previews for internal links.